hfiref0x/WinObjEx64/README.md

 WinObjEx64 also supports running on Wine, including Wine Staging.

-WinObjEx64 does not work on Windows XP, Windows Vista is partially supported.
-We have no plans of their full support.

 In order to use all program features Windows must be booted in the DEBUG mode.

 # Build